Caspar Schwenckfeld: Publications

 In 1540 Luther expelled Schwenckfeld from Silesia.
 In 1541, Schwenckfeld published the Great Confession on the Glory of Christ.
 Many considered the writing to be heretical.
 He taught that Christ had two natures, divine and human, but that he became progressively more divine.
 He also published a number of works about interpreting the scriptures during the 1550s, often responding to the rebuttals of the Lutheran Reformer Matthias Flacius Illyricus.

 Schwenckfeld's Theriotropheum Silesiae is considered the world's oldest published local faunal list, containing a list of the animals of Silesia, including 150 bird species.

 Death

 In 1561, Schwenckfeld became sick with dysentery, and gradually grew weaker until he died in Ulm on the morning of December 10, 1561.
-Because of his enemies, the fact of his death and the place of his burial were kept secret.
+Due to his enemies, the fact of his death and the place of his burial were kept secret.

 Schwenkfelder Church

 Schwenckfeld did not organize a separate church during his lifetime, but followers seemed to gather around his writings and sermons.
-In 1700 there were about 1,500 of them in Lower Silesia.
-Many fled Silesia under persecution of the Austrian emperor, and some found refuge on the lands of Count Nicolaus Ludwig Zinzendorf and his Herrnhuter Brüdergemeine.
+In 1700, there were about 1,500 of them in Lower Silesia.
+Many fled Lower Silesia under persecution of the Austrian emperor, and some found refuge on the lands of Count Nicolaus Ludwig Zinzendorf and his Herrnhuter Brüdergemeine.
 These followers became known as Schwenkfelders.
 A group arrived in Philadelphia in 1731, followed by five more migrations up to 1737.
 In 1782, the Society of Schwenkfelders was formed, and in 1909 the Schwenkfelder Church was organized.